brainynai/brainynai.github.io/_authors/nai.md

 ---
 screen_name: nai
 name: Ian McKenzie
-postion: The Guy Behind This Website
+position: The Guy Behind This Website
 ---
-Ian is a mechanical designer baseed in Mississauga, Ontario, Canada.
+Ian is a mechanical designer based in Mississauga, Ontario, Canada.